midshipman/TwilioSMSAtlas/README.md

-# 🦙📚 LlamaIndex - Chat with the Twilio SMS docs
+# 🦙📚 Twilio SMS Atlas - Chat with the Twilio SMS docs

 Build a chatbot powered by LlamaIndex that augments GPT 3.5 with the content of the Twilio SMS docs.